-Adults and children with Covid-19 who have a history of malnutrition may have an increased likelihood of death and the need for mechanical ventilation, according to a study.
+According to a study, adults and children with Covid-19 who have a history of malnutrition may have an increased likelihood of death and the need for mechanical ventilation.

-Malnutrition hampers the proper functioning of the immune system and is known to increase the risk of severe infections for other viruses, but the potential long-term effects of malnutrition on Covid-19 outcomes are less clear, said Louis Ehwerhemuepha from Children’s Hospital of Orange County in California, US.
+Malnutrition hampers the proper functioning of the immune system and is known to increase the risk of severe infections for other viruses.
+Still, the potential long-term effects of malnutrition on Covid-19 outcomes are less clear, said Louis Ehwerhemuepha from Children’s Hospital of Orange County in California, US.

 Children older than five and adults aged 18 to 78 years with previous diagnoses of malnutrition were found to have higher odds of severe Covid-19 than those with no history of malnutrition in the same age groups.